abdullahjameel/ToDoList/user manual/User manual.md

 ##### User Manual
-- Allow the user to add a new task consist of taskId, title, date and project name.The user need to enter add to create it.
+- To add a new task consist of taskId, title, date and project name, the user need to enter "add" as following:

 ![test](https://github.com/abdullahjameel/ToDoList/blob/toDoBranch/user%20manual/Screen%20Shot%202018-04-03%20at%2015.21.51.png)

 ----------------------------------

-- Allow the user to show the tasks as the picture bellow:
+- To show the tasks, the user need to enter "show" as the picture bellow:
-Screen

 ![test](https://github.com/abdullahjameel/ToDoList/blob/toDoBranch/user%20manual/Screen%20Shot%202018-04-03%20at%2015.54.26.png)

 ----------------------------------
-- Allow the user to edit task in 3 options:
+- there are 3 options when the user want to edit a task (delete, mark as done, update).
+Enter "edit" and then choose one of the following:

-1- press "1" delete the task, and enter the taskID to the specific task want to delete.
+1- press "1" to delete the task, then enter the taskID to the specific task want to delete.

 ![test](https://github.com/abdullahjameel/ToDoList/blob/toDoBranch/user%20manual/Screen%20Shot%202018-04-03%20at%2015.51.45.png)

-2- press "2" to mark the task as done, enter the taskID to the specific task want to mark.
+2- press "2" to mark the task as done, then enter the taskID to the specific task want to mark.

 ![test](https://github.com/abdullahjameel/ToDoList/blob/toDoBranch/user%20manual/Screen%20Shot%202018-04-03%20at%2015.58.36.png)